Vegan Fig and Frangipane Tart

 Plain flour – flour is added to the bind the ingredients in the frangipane and to give it a firmer texture.

-Unsweetened Almond Milk- Unsweetened almond milk is my go-to plant-based milk when it comes to cooking and baking.
+Unsweetened Almond Milk- Unsweetened almond milk is my favourite plant-based milk, so I tend to use it in my recipes.
 Depending on which brand you use, the taste is quite mild so it’s great for both sweet and savoury dishes.
 You could substitute almond milk with other neutral tasting, unsweetened plant-based milks such as oat or soy milk.

 Maple Syrup – used to sweeten the frangipane.
 I wouldn’t recommend substituting the maple syrup with granulated sugar or fruit syrups.